 knowledge (connaissance)

 The theoretical and/or practical understanding of a subject matter required to perform work.

 L

 label (étiquette)

 With respect to nuclear material accounting, a unique three- or four-digit number used to clearly identify information (for example, hazardous materials).

 lapel sampler (échantillonneur d'air personnel[EAP]) See personal air sampler.

 large object (objet de grande dimension)

 An object that has been decommissioned from a nuclear facility, that is internally contaminated with nuclear substances meeting the requirements applicable to an SCO-I or SCO-II as set out in the IAEA Regulations and that cannot be transported in a type of package described in these Regulations due to its dimensions.
 (Source: Packaging and Transport of Nuclear Substances Regulations, 2015)

-LBB (FAR)

-See leak before break.
+LBB (FAR) See leak before break.

-LBLOCA (APRPGB)

-large-break loss-of-coolant accident; see loss-of-coolant accident.

-LCH (MCP)

-licence conditions handbook

-LCMP (PGV)

-lifecycle management plan; see aging management program / aging management plan

-LDRM (MRFD)

-See low dispersible radioactive material.

-leak before break (LBB) (fuite avant rupture[FAR]) Leakage from a flaw in a pressurized component (such as a pipe) during normal operation of a nuclear reactor, detected early enough for the reactor to be shut down and depressurized before the flaw grows large enough to cause a rupture. leak test (épreuve d'étanchéité) With respect to sealed sources (including sealed sources within prescribed equipment) or nuclear substances used as shielding, a method of verifying the integrity of the encapsulation of the sealed source or ensuring that the nuclear substance used for shielding is not readily removable from the surface of that shielding. learning (apprentissage) A change in behaviour that occurs as a result of the acquisition of knowledge, skills or safety-related attributes. learning organization (organisation axée sur l'apprentissage) A work environment where people continually build on their capability to reach their goals.
-In a learning organization, new and challenging ways of interacting and behaving are encouraged in order to meet future organizational challenges, and everyone has the opportunity to make sense of their work together. lesson plan (plan de cours) A guide that instructors use to ensure that training is specific and goal oriented.
+LBLOCA (APRPGB) large-break loss-of-coolant accident; see loss-of-coolant accident.
+LCH (MCP) licence conditions handbook LCMP (PGV) lifecycle management plan; see aging management program / aging management plan LDRM (MRFD) See low dispersible radioactive material. leak before break (LBB) (fuite avant rupture[FAR]) Leakage from a flaw in a pressurized component (such as a pipe) during normal operation of a nuclear reactor, detected early enough for the reactor to be shut down and depressurized before the flaw grows large enough to cause a rupture. leak test (épreuve d'étanchéité) With respect to sealed sources (including sealed sources within prescribed equipment) or nuclear substances used as shielding, a method of verifying the integrity of the encapsulation of the sealed source or ensuring that the nuclear substance used for shielding is not readily removable from the surface of that shielding. learning (apprentissage) A change in behaviour that occurs as a result of the acquisition of knowledge, skills or safety-related attributes. learning organization (organisation axée sur l'apprentissage) A work environment where people continually build on their capability to reach their goals.
+In a learning organization, new and challenging ways of interacting and behaving are encouraged in order to meet future organizational challenges, and everyone has the opportunity to make sense of their work together. legacy site (site hérité) In Canada, legacy sites specifically refer to research and demonstration facilities, locations or sites dating back to the birth of nuclear technologies in Canada for which decommissioning was not planned as part of the design. lesson plan (plan de cours) A guide that instructors use to ensure that training is specific and goal oriented.
 LET (TLE) linear energy transfer LEU (UFE) See low-enriched uranium.